diasurgical/devilution/README.md

 > Wow, does this mean I can download and play Diablo for free now?

 No, you'll need access to the data from the original game.
-Blizzard discontinued Diablo, but it is available on the GOG.com platform.
-Additionally there are plenty of used copies for sale online.
-(I'm still using an original 1996-disc without problems)
+If you don't have an original CD then you can [buy Diablo from GoG.com](https://www.gog.com/game/diablo).
+Alternatly you can also use the spawn.mpq from the [http://ftp.blizzard.com/pub/demos/diablosw.exe](shareware) version and compile the with the SPAWN flag defined.
 > Cool, so I fired your mod up, but there's no 1080p or new features?

 Devilution aims to keep the original code unaltered, for documentation purposes.
 > So will you ever add cross-platform support or new features in the future?

 Yes!
 This has been done as a side project, please see [DevilutionX](https://github.com/diasurgical/devilutionX).
-> Ok, so I'm playing Devilution now and all the sudden it crashed.
-NOW WHAT??

-Open an issue and provide as much information as possible (OS version, etc.) including any crash logs.
-> I thought I'd fix the crash myself, but after looking at the code its a disaster.
-Do you speak v2-34-v8?

-That is the result of decompiled code.
-Whenever a program is compiled, much of the source is optimized and stripped away, so it's nearly impossible to decompile it back.
-Have patience.
-Everything will be cleaned up eventually. :)
 > What about Hellfire?

 Hellfire was a bit of a flop on the developer's part.
 Support may come in the future once the base game is finished.